peerkar/liferay-gsearch/gsearch-mini-web/README.md

 ## Configuration

-After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> Other -> Mini Portlet.
+After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> GSearch -> Mini Portlet.